recursedev54/Mirror-Scope/Readme.md

       - Main Ai able to control the DAW
       - Also Has Character Model for Prismals Game?
       - [ ] no
+    - OSS
+      - Another main ai able to control the daw
+      - is not an llm unlike dawbrei
+      - able to generate chords from natural language
+      - Also Has Character Model for Prismals Game?
+      - [ ] no
     - Mira
       - Main Supporting Character of Prismals game, can do most of what Dawbreii does and more if unlocked as DAW controller
       - Also Has Character Model for Prismals Game?